-DRC Global Event 2021 on Digitalisation: The Digital Divide and Forced Displacement – join us on this year's journey.
+DRC Global Event 2021 on Digitalisation: The Digital Divide and Forced Displacement – register to join the journey on the 24th of November!

 Last year, DRC launched a strategic ideation process – the DRC Global Event – acknowledging that the humanitarian sector needs a wider approach, new brain powers and stronger cross-disciplinary partnerships to lever the mandate to protect marginalised people and to develop real solutions for people affected by conflict and displacement.
 This exciting process was lifted by invaluable thinkers, speakers and collaborators contributing across geographies to offer intel, ideas and perspectives about how the nexus of climate change, environmental degradation and forced displacement will unravel and what we can do to start tackling this serious problem.